awsdocs/amazon-ecs-developer-guide/doc_source/ECS_instances.md

   + You should not deregister an instance from one cluster and re\-register it into another\.
 To relocate container instance resources, we recommend that you terminate container instances from one cluster and launch new container instances with the latest Amazon ECS\-optimized Amazon Linux 2 AMI in the new cluster\.
 For more information, see [Terminate Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html) in the *Amazon EC2 User Guide for Linux Instances* and [Launching an Amazon ECS Container Instance](launch_container_instance.md)\.
   + You cannot stop a container instance and change its instance type\.
 Instead, we recommend that you terminate the container instance and launch a new container instance with the desired instance size and the latest Amazon ECS\-optimized Amazon Linux 2 AMI in your desired cluster\.
 For more information, see [Terminate Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html) in the *Amazon EC2 User Guide for Linux Instances* and [Launching an Amazon ECS Container Instance](launch_container_instance.md) in this guide\.

-## Container Instance Lifecycle<a name="container_instance_life_cycle"></a>
+## Container instance lifecycle<a name="container_instance_life_cycle"></a>

-When the Amazon ECS container agent registers an instance into your cluster, the container instance reports its status as `ACTIVE` and its agent connection status as `TRUE`\.
-This container instance can accept run task requests\.
+When the Amazon ECS container agent registers an Amazon EC2 instance into your cluster, the Amazon EC2 instance reports its status as `ACTIVE` and its agent connection status as `TRUE`\.
+This container instance can accept `RunTask` requests\.

 If you stop \(not terminate\) an Amazon ECS container instance, the status remains `ACTIVE`, but the agent connection status transitions to `FALSE` within a few minutes\.
 Any tasks that were running on the container instance stop\.
 If you start the container instance again, the container agent reconnects with the Amazon ECS service, and you are able to run tasks on the instance again\.

 **Important**
 If you stop and start a container instance, or reboot that instance, some older versions of the Amazon ECS container agent register the instance again without deregistering the original container instance ID\.
 In this case, Amazon ECS lists more container instances in your cluster than you actually have\. \(If you have duplicate container instance IDs for the same Amazon EC2 instance ID, you can safely deregister the duplicates that are listed as `ACTIVE` with an agent connection status of `FALSE`\.\) This issue is fixed in the current version of the Amazon ECS container agent\.
 For more information about updating to the current version, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.

 If you change the status of a container instance to `DRAINING`, new tasks are not placed on the container instance\.
 Any service tasks running on the container instance are removed, if possible, so that you can perform system updates\.
-For more information, see [Container Instance Draining](container-instance-draining.md)\.
+For more information, see [Container instance draining](container-instance-draining.md)\.

 If you deregister or terminate a container instance, the container instance status changes to `INACTIVE` immediately, and the container instance is no longer reported when you list your container instances\.
 However, you can still describe the container instance for one hour following termination\.
 After one hour, the instance description is no longer available\.

-## Check the Instance Role for Your Account<a name="check-instance-role"></a>
+## Check the instance IAM role for your account<a name="check-instance-role"></a>

 The Amazon ECS container agent makes calls to the Amazon ECS APIs on your behalf\.
 Container instances that run the agent require an IAM policy and role for the service to know that the agent belongs to you\.